adeptio-project/adeptio/doc/README.md

 ### Most up-to-date documentation

-Can be found at adeptio wiki: wiki.adeptio.cc But you can find some usefull information here too.
+Can be found at: [adeptio wiki](http://adeptio.cc) You can find some usefull information here as well.

 Setup
 ---------------------